-Copies of the Policy and Procedures (P&P) Manual shall be made available for employees' use, and each Zone Commander will have one.
-Each Manual will be kept up to date by the day shift Zone Commander.
-The Department will provide the PGCOA with two (2) copies of the P&P Manual.
+Copies of the Policy and Procedures (P&P) Manual shall be made available for employees' use, and each Zone Commander and each regional processing site will have one.
+Each Manual will be kept up to date by the respective Shift Two Zone Commander and the respective Regional Processing Supervisor.
+The Department will provide PGCOA with two (2) copies of the P&P Manual.